miberr/Mockster/docs/docs/api/hackers.md

 |:---------|:---------|
 `verb`|`Verb`

-Returns a hacker verb.
+Returns a hacker or technology related verb.
 For example: `override`.

 Return datatype: **string**

+## Related endpoints

+There are multiple endpoints that create similar data:

+- [🆒 Words](./words) endpoint for generic words.
+- [💬 Lorem](./lorem) endpoint for lorem ipsum words and phrases.